LGeoff31/MetaScript/README.md

 # MetaScript 🌟

 MetaScript is a lightweight scripting language designed for educational purposes.
-It demonstrates fundamental concepts of language design, including lexing, parsing, and interpretation.
+It demonstrates fundamental concepts of language design, including tokenizing, parsing, and interpretation.

 ## Features 🛠️

-** Lexer 🔍
+** Tokenizer 🔍
 Built a lexer to convert source code into an array of tokens.
 Tokens are categorized into keywords, identifiers, operators, and literals.

 ** AST Definitions 🌳